espocrm/documentation/docs/development/api/crud.md

 * `where` – *array* – filters;
 * `orderBy` – *string* – attribute to sort by;
 * `order` – *"asc"|"desc"* – sort direction;
-* `select` – *string* – list of [attributes](../../administration/terms-and-naming.md#attribute) to be returned, sepratated by comma; if not specified, then all attributes will be returned; whitespaces are not allowed.
+* `select` – *string* – list of [attributes](../../administration/terms-and-naming.md#attribute) to be returned, separated by comma; if not specified, then all attributes will be returned; whitespaces are not allowed.

 Example: